-Meghan Koziel, mom and breast cancer survivor, bares all about feeding after a double mastectomy.
+Meghan Koziel, mom and breast cancer survivor, bares all about feeding after her double mastectomy.

 Meghan Koziel’s dream was to be a mother.
-But after being diagnosed with Stage II breast cancer at 26-year-old, Koziel didn’t know if that dream would ever come true.
+After being diagnosed with Stage II breast cancer at 26 years old, Koziel didn’t know if that dream would ever come true.
 So, when she found out she was pregnant three years after undergoing 15 rounds of chemotherapy, 33 rounds of radiation, a double mastectomy and reconstructive surgery, it was nothing short of a miracle.

 “I would get questions like, ‘I see you had a mastectomy, how are you going to breastfeed?,’” recalls Koziel.
 “I’m a breast cancer survivor and I literally don’t have nipples.
 So, unless people wanted my baby to suck on my scars, the answer was that I wasn’t going to breastfeed.
 I don’t want to call the people who asked me questions like that dumb, but they were really dumb questions.”

 Because Meghan was diagnosed with breast cancer at such a young age, she always knew breastfeeding wasn’t going to be an option for her.
-She stressed about how she was going to feed, until others put in their two cents.
+She stressed about how she was going to feed, and others continued to put in their two cents.

 “I was more worried about skin to skin because I have no feeling in that area,” Meghan explains.
 “I never thought how I was going to feed was a big deal until society had something to say about it.
 But I literally can’t breastfeed, so to me that was minor compared to having a baby.
 I’m blessed to have babies and to be able to provide them with nutrition in an alternative way.
 If infant formulas were never created, I don’t know what I would do.”

-Society couldn’t leave Meghan’s choices alone and went as far as to ask why she opted against milk banks.
+Society couldn’t leave Meghan’s choices alone and went as far as to ask why she opted against getting breast milk from milk banks.